A topic from the subject of Physical Chemistry in Chemistry.

 The structure of molecules can be determined using a variety of techniques, including:

 • X-ray crystallography: X-ray crystallography uses X-rays to determine the structure of crystals.
-This technique is used to determine the structure of small molecules, such as proteins and nucleic acids.
+This technique is used to determine the structure of small molecules and complex structures like proteins and nucleic acids.

-• Nuclear magnetic resonance (NMR): NMR uses radio waves to determine the structure of molecules.
-This technique is used to determine the structure of small molecules and large molecules, such as proteins.
+• Nuclear magnetic resonance (NMR) spectroscopy: NMR spectroscopy uses radio waves to determine the structure of molecules.
+This technique is used to determine the structure of small and large molecules, such as proteins.

 • Mass spectrometry: Mass spectrometry uses mass-to-charge ratio to determine the structure of molecules.
-This technique is used to determine the structure of small molecules and large molecules, such as proteins.
+This technique is used to determine the structure of small and large molecules, such as proteins.
+It provides information about the molecular weight and fragmentation patterns.

 Types of Experiments